szy-cmd/adv-homelab-sec/README.md

 This project is actively maintained and regularly updated.
 The homelab continues to evolve with new services, security enhancements, and automation improvements.
 Check the [changelog](./docs/changelog.md) for recent updates and the [roadmap](./docs/roadmap.md) for upcoming features.

+## Disclaimer

+**Media Content Usage**: Any images of shows, TV series, anime, or movies displayed in screenshots are used solely for educational and informative purposes to demonstrate the functionality of the homelab services.
+These screenshots serve as proof of functionality for UI interfaces, dashboards, and system capabilities.
+No copyright infringement is intended, and all media content shown is for technical demonstration purposes only.

 ---

 *Last updated: 2024-12-19*